edgaremy/neural-netz/README.md

 ### Adding other connexions

-Though the main axis connections will be drawn automatically, you can specify other connexions to draw using the `connexions` argument of `draw-network`:
+Though the main axis connections will be drawn automatically, you can specify other connexions to draw using the `connexions` argument of `draw-network`.
+In order to make reference to a layer, it will need a `name`:

 ```typ
 #draw-network((